 Editor’s Note: It is FFS the details of the UE operating as PRU’s positioning capabilities.

 The LMF shall return a RELEASE COMPLETE message containing a PRU-association return result component if the LMF accepts the PRU association.
 The PRU-association return result component shall indicate the conditions for performing PRU association updates with the serving LMF.
-The conditions for performing PRU association update may include a periodic PRU association update timer and PRU association update based on a change of PRU location, change of PRU TAI, change of serving AMF.
+The conditions for performing PRU association update may include a periodic PRU association update timer and PRU association update based on a change of PRU location, change of PRU TAI, change of serving AMF, or a change of the PRU ON/OFF state.

 If the LMF is unable to process the PRU-association invoke component received from the UE operating as PRU as specified in clause 6.17.1 of 3GPP TS 23.273 [2], the LMF shall return a RELEASE COMPLETE message containing reject component.
 The reject component may include routing ID of the serving LMF if new LMF is selected to serve the UE operating as PRU.